 Sallie Mae has a written policy regarding review and approval of related party transactions.
 Transactions covered by the policy are transactions involving Sallie Mae in excess of \$120,000 in any year in which any director, nominee, executive officer, or greater-than-five percent beneficial owner of the Company, or any of their respective immediate family members, has or had a direct or indirect material interest, other than solely as a director and/or less-than-ten percent owner of an entity involved in the transaction ("Related Party Transactions").
 Loans made in the ordinary course of Sallie Mae's business to executive officers, directors, and their family members are considered Related Party Transactions and are pre-approved.
 Moreover, the Bank has also adopted written policies to implement the requirements of Regulation O of the Board of Governors of the Federal Reserve System, which restricts the extension of credit to directors and executive officers and their family members and other related interests.
 Under these policies, extensions of credit that exceed regulatory thresholds must be, and are, approved by the board of directors of the Bank.
-The Company issued a credit card to Daniel P. Kennedy, Executive Vice President and Chief Operational Officer of the Company and President of the Bank.
-The credit card was issued in the ordinary course of business; is on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the Company; and does not involve more than the normal risk of collectability or present other features unfavorable to the Company.
-Since January 1, 2021, we have not had any other transactions with related persons required to be disclosed under Item 404(a) of Regulation S-K, and no such transactions are currently proposed.

 Under the Related Party Transactions policy, the Chief Legal, Government Affairs and Communications Officer will notify the Chair of the Nominations and Governance Committee of any proposed Related Party Transaction, and the Chair of the Nominations and Governance Committee will determine if approval under the policy is required.
 If required, the Nominations and Governance Committee will then review the proposed Related Party Transaction and make a recommendation to the Board of Directors regarding whether to approve the transaction.
-In considering a transaction, the Nominations and Governance Committee takes into account whether a transaction would be on terms no less favorable than to an unaffiliated third party under the same or similar circumstances, among other factors.
+In considering a transaction, the Nominations and Governance Committee and the Board of Directors take into account whether a transaction would be on terms no less favorable than to an unaffiliated third party under the same or similar circumstances, among other factors.

-Environmental, Social and Governance Practices
+Environmental, Social, and Governance Practices

-In conducting our business, we continually pursue practices that we believe will drive sustainable, long-term growth and profitability.
+In conducting our business, we continually pursue practices we believe will drive sustainable, long-term growth and profitability.
 Such "environmental, social, and governance" or "ESG" practices may mean different things to different investors and stakeholders and to the organizations that evaluate and rate ESG practices.
 Our ESG practices are shaped by our mission-to power confidence as students begin their unique journeys.
-In April 2022, we released our third Corporate Social Responsibility report, discussing our commitment to ESG practices.
-For a full discussion, please read our Corporate Social Responsibility report at http://www.salliemae.com.
+In April 2023, we released our annual ESG report, discussing our commitment to ESG practices.
+For a full discussion, please read our ESG report at www.salliemae.com/esg.
 Neither the report nor our website is incorporated by reference in this proxy statement.